stemcellbioengineering/limitingDilutions/README.md

 If our data frame contains a sample or group name, we can provide the column name to the `groupby` argument.
-The name will appear in results and be added to the plot.
+The name will appear in results and be added to the plot title.

 ``` r
 df[["sample"]] <- "SAMPLE"